-Sudden Infant Death Syndrome, or SIDS, affects babies while they sleep.
-It can happen when a baby dies for an unexpected reason, usually because the infant stops breathing.
+Sudden infant death syndrome, or SIDS, affects babies while they sleep.
+It happens when a baby dies for an unexpected reason, usually because the infant stops breathing.

 Although it is not very common, pediatricians still want new parents to be aware of how they can reduce the risk of SIDS.

 What causes SIDS?